 Deploy KEDA autoscaler for Kafka

-Next, we will deploy the KEDA scaling object that monitors the lag on the specified Kafka topic and configures the Kubernetes Horizontal Pod Autoscaler (HPA) to scale your Dapr deployment in and out.
+- Configures the Kubernetes Horizontal Pod Autoscaler (HPA) to scale your Dapr deployment in and out

 Paste the following into a file named